OfficeDev/office-js-docs-pr/docs/develop/specify-office-hosts-and-api-requirements.md

 > [!NOTE]
 > The `isSetSupported` method and the requirement sets for these applications are available in the latest Office.js file on the CDN.
 If you don't use Office.js from the CDN, your add-in might generate exceptions if you are using an old version of the library in which `isSetSupported` is undefined.
 For more information, see [Use the latest Office JavaScript API library](#use-the-latest-office-javascript-api-library).

-When your add-in depends on a method that is not part of a requirement set, you can use the runtime check to determine whether the method is supported by the Office application, as shown in the following code example.
+When your add-in depends on a method that isn't part of a requirement set, use the runtime check to determine whether the method is supported by the Office application, as shown in the following code example.
 For a complete list of methods that don't belong to a requirement set, see [Office Add-in requirement sets](../reference/requirement-sets/office-add-in-requirement-sets.md#methods-that-arent-part-of-a-requirement-set).

 > [!NOTE]
 > We recommend that you limit the use of this type of runtime check in your add-in's code.